buildmotion/better-business-logic-with-typescript/DesignPatterns/template-method/README.md

 ```

 ### End Result
-You can view the output of the ` SteakTaco ` by running the specification tests.
+You can view the output of the ` SteakTaco ` and the ` ShrimpTaco ` by running the specification tests.

 ```
 ng test